PFAS, poly- and perfluoroalkyl substances : «Forever Chemicals», an invasive, underestimated problem.… that also concerns cosmetic products

 Some cosmetic brands intentionally add PFAS to make cosmetics last longer and spread easily.
 PFAS can also sometimes be found cosmetics through cross-contamination, such as machinery used in manufacturing or plastic packaging that contains PFAS.

-Other Studies also reveal the presence in different everyday products
+Other Studies also reveal the presence of PFAS in different everyday products

 Environmental Concerns